OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 Follow the official Solidity style guide: http://solidity.readthedocs.io/en/latest/style-guide.html

-#### G1 - No Magic Constants
+#### G1 - No Magic views

-Avoid constants in the code as much as possible.
-Magic strings are also magic constants.
+Avoid views in the code as much as possible.
+Magic strings are also magic views.

 #### G2 - Code that Fails Early